pangenome/odgi/docs/rst/commands/odgi_explode.rst

 odgi explode
 #########

-breaks a graph into connected components in their own files
+Breaks a graph into connected components storing each component in its own file.

 SYNOPSIS
 ========